Effects of immigration to the United States: Political

 In April 2018, then-president Trump called for National Guard at the border to secure the ongoing attempts at a border wall along the United States–Mexico border.
 According to the Los Angeles Times, "Defense Secretary James N. Mattis has signed an order to send up to 4,000 National Guard troops to the U.S.–Mexico border but barred them from interacting with migrants detained by the Border Patrol in most circumstances."

 The caravan of migrants from Central America have reached the United States to seek asylum.
 The last of the caravan have arrived and are processing as of May 4, 2018.
-Remarks by Attorney General Sessions have expressed hesitation with asylum seekers.
+Remarks by Attorney General Jeff Sessions have expressed hesitation with asylum seekers.
 Sessions has stated, "The system is being gamed; there's no doubt about it."
 This statement implied asylum seekers were attempting to immigrate to the United States for work or various other reasons rather than seeking refuge.

+Despite much Democratic success in immigrant strongholds, in the 2024 presidential election, immigrant and naturalized voters were more closely divided between the major party candidates than in 2020 or 2016.
+This was especially true of Hispanic voters.
+Nonetheless, experts suggest that the change was driven more by shifting voter turnout than party switching, and off-year elections have not proven to continue that trend.
+Furthermore, polling data has shown Trump in net-negative approval ratings among naturalized immigrants.